mcginntw/SeniorDesign/Fall Deliverables/Project-Description.md

 ## About

-SWISSBOT is a project to develop autonomous, machine-learning taught bots for Team Fortress 2.
-Using Python for reinforcement learning and C++ for game integration, these bots will learn essential mechanics like movement, combat, and objectives via controlled in-game tests.
+SWISSBOT is a concept to develop autonomous, machine-learning taught bots for Team Fortress 2.
+Using Python for reinforcement learning and SourcePawn for game integration, this framework would allow for movement, combat, and objectives via controlled in-game tests.
 The goal is to create skilled AI opponents that emulate human player behavior in competitive environments.